 Waiver of the estate: who takes care of the debts and property of the deceased?

-You renounce the estate of a loved one and wonder who should take care of the property and debts of the deceased?
+If you are renouncing the estate of a relative, the persons who must take care of the property and debts of the deceased differ depending on whether the estate has been accepted by another heir.
 Here are the rules to know.

 If you relinquish the estate, you are considered never to have been heir.